rsanchezmo/jaxer/docs/training.rst

         return schedule_fn

-Even `optax` also has several loss functions implemented, I coded my own functions (code is indeed very similar). `flax` **does not store the model parameters in the model itself**.
-This the main difference from `torch`.
-Instead, the model parameters are stored in a separate `params` object.
-This object is passed to the `apply` method of the model.
-Therefore, the process of training the model will be:
+Even :code:`optax` also has several loss functions implemented, I coded my own functions (code is indeed very similar). :code:`flax` **does not store the model parameters in the model itself**.
+This the main difference from :code:`torch`.
+Instead, the model parameters are stored in a separate :code:`params` object.
+This object is passed to the :code:`apply` method of the model.
+Therefore, the process of calling (inference) the model will be:

 #. :code:`params = model.init(rng, input_shape)` to initialize the model parameters
 #. :code:`output = model.apply(params, input)` to make a forward pass

-However, `flax` has a `TrainState` object that **stores the model parameters, the optimizer state and the learning rate scheduler** to keep everything in one place.
+However, :code:`flax` has a :code:`TrainState` object that **stores the model parameters, the optimizer state and the learning rate scheduler** to keep everything in one place.
 I found this really helpful.
 You can find more information on the `official documentation <https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.train_state.TrainState>`_.
-`TrainState` is easily created by:
+:code:`TrainState` is easily created by:

 .. code-block:: python